yucongkoo/tp/docs/UserGuide.md

 EzContact is a

-* desktop app for managing customer details, optimized for use via Command Line Interface (CLI)
+* desktop app made for insurance agents to manage customer details, optimized for usage via Command Line Interface (CLI)
 * while still having the benefits of a Graphical User Interface (GUI).
 * If you can type fast, EzContact can get your contact management tasks done faster than traditional GUI apps.